SIS Vendor Credentialing Overview

 - Select the “Authorization to Release Student Data to Vendors” checkbox.

 - Once the “Authorization to Release Student Data to Vendors” checkbox has been selected, either the [GENERATE CREDENTIALS] button or the [REGENERATE CREDENTIALS] button is displayed, depending on whether credentials have previously been generated for the LEA.
-For details, see the Credentials section of this document.
+For details, refer to the Credentials section of this document.

 Refer to this section for information about the status of vendor credentials and for instructions on how to generate or regenerate vendor credentials.
 Credentials last for 365 days.
 This screen provides warning text that shows either how many days remain before the vendor credentials expire or whether the vendor credentials have already expired.